This homemade rosemary salt is simple and delicious. It’s perfect for grilling and baking. Makes a great straight-from-the-kitchen gift too!

 - Sprinkle on pork roasts or chops.

-- Season grilled potatoes or vegetables.
+- Season oven roasted potatoes or vegetables.

-- Use in rustic bread recipes.
+- Use in this rustic bread recipe, or this instant yeast bread recipe.

 - Combine with a loaf of rustic bread for a lovely, homemade gift.